awsdocs/amazon-transcribe-developer-guide/doc_source/API_CreateVocabulary.md

 Pattern: `.+`
 Required: No

+ ** [Tags](#API_CreateVocabulary_RequestSyntax) **   <a name="transcribe-CreateVocabulary-request-Tags"></a>
+Adds one or more tags, each in the form of a key:value pair, to a new Amazon Transcribe vocabulary at the time you create this new vocabulary\.
+Type: Array of [Tag](API_Tag.md) objects
+Array Members: Minimum number of 1 item\.
+Maximum number of 200 items\.
+Required: No

  ** [VocabularyFileUri](#API_CreateVocabulary_RequestSyntax) **   <a name="transcribe-CreateVocabulary-request-VocabularyFileUri"></a>
 The S3 location of the text file that contains the definition of the custom vocabulary\.
 The URI must be in the same region as the API endpoint that you are calling\.
-The general form is
+The general form is:
  ` https://s3.<AWS-region>.amazonaws.com/<AWSDOC-EXAMPLE-BUCKET>/<keyprefix>/<objectkey> `
 For example:
  `https://s3.us-east-1.amazonaws.com/AWSDOC-EXAMPLE-BUCKET/vocab.txt`
 For more information about S3 object names, see [Object Keys](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMetadata.html#object-keys) in the *Amazon S3 Developer Guide*\.
-For more information about custom vocabularies, see [Custom Vocabularies](https://docs.aws.amazon.com/transcribe/latest/dg/how-vocabulary)\.
+For more information about custom vocabularies, see [Custom vocabularies](https://docs.aws.amazon.com/transcribe/latest/dg/how-vocabulary)\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 2000\.
 Pattern: `(s3://|http(s*)://).+`